garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

       # https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/
       strategy: strategic

-      # The patch to apply
+      # The patch to apply.
       patch:

   # List of Kubernetes resource manifests to be searched (using `resource`e for the pod spec for the Test.
 If `files`